scverse/spatialdata-notebooks/README.md

 Tutorials for SpatialData, [see them in the spatialdata documentation](https://spatialdata.scverse.org/en/latest/tutorials/index.html).

-## Installation

-You need to have Python 3.8 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ## Contact

 For questions and help requests, you can reach out in the [scverse discourse][scverse-discourse].